 It is a kind of connection that cannot be forced and we have to create enough space to be receptive to the intelligence of intuition to deliver its messages.

 Just like the optimism that can be cultivated, your intuition can be developed.
 To develop your intuition, place it on the driver’s seat instead of the ego to make good choices for a happier, more informed future.

 If you are a believer, ask the all-knowing God creator to guide you through your intuition.
-The more you become self-aware, the more clear you will hear from your intuition.
+The more you become self-aware, the easier it will be to hear from your intuition.

 How to Tap Into Your Intuition